jengelhart0/csci3081_flashphoto/README.md

    for everything else besides the libraries (we picked ../ext, but you can pick anything).

+Your configure process can differ from what is above, but it MUST BE DOCUMENTED IN YOUR README (just like the steps above).
+If we cannot configure your project based on what is in your README, you will receive a zero for this part of the grade.

+DO NOT PUT THE CONFIGURATION PROCESS IN THE MAKEFILE.

 You should not have to modify anything in the config/ directory.
 If you think you do, you are probably doing something wrong.
 Configuration is trickier than using make, so if you have questions, please ask John.

 ### Running the linter
 It is assumed that prior to handing in any iteration of the project, you will